 Sheila Margolis helps leaders use culture to drive organizational change.
-Her expertise is in defining organizational culture, managing organizational change, and improving employee engagement.
+Her expertise is in defining organizational culture, managing organizational change, and increasing employee engagement.

 Speaker on Organizational Culture, Change Management and Employee Engagement